doksu/thirdman/README.md

 ### Configure thirdman

-The thirdman app does not require any configuration per se, however if you wish to use the provided real-time alert, calibration is required.
+The thirdman app does not require any configuration per se, however if you wish to use the provided alert, calibration is required.
 Each organisation's expected patterns of user authentication behaviour are different.
 Organisations with strict policies around external access and working-hours (e.g. financial institutions), may choose to decrease the alert's threshold and search period.
 On the other hand, organisations with users that naturally exhibit greater variability in their expected authentication patterns and long seasonal fluctuations (e.g. universities), may find increasing the alert's threshold and extending the searches' duration yields better results.
 This app's dashboard can be used to determine the optimal search period and threshold for your organisation.
 The sensitivity of the alert can be modified by changing the unique_vectors predicate in the alert's where statement.
 A unique_vectors threshold of >2 would be considered normal, >3 low and >4 very low sensitivity.

 To configure the third man alert:

 1. Use the 'Find the Third Man' dashboard to determine the optimal calibration for your alert (minimising false-positives) 2.1.
 If you have ES, customise the correlation search ("Access - Third Man Access Behaviour Detected - Rule") and enable 2.2.
 If you don't have ES, clone the "Third Man Alert Template" saved search and customise, as per your requirements